hpcleuven/VscDocumentation/source/access/account_request.rst

 How to start?

--  Please follow the information on the webpage,
+-  Please follow the information on the documentation site,
 -  or register for the HPC Introduction course.
 -  If there is no course announced please register to ojjjjur `training waiting list`_ and we will organize a new session as soon as we get a few